 My First Lava Lamp was:

-My first NEW lamp was in 1994 I was 13 and bought it at Spencer's, blue white with black base.
+My first NEW lamp was in 1994 Spencer's, blue white with black base.

 I got into collecting around mid 90's when I first saw a Collectibles magazine on vintage lava lamps.
 It was the first time I had really seen pinhole based lamps.

 The first vintage I acquired was the nightlight clown, knowing nothing about if this was an authentic version or if some kid just stuck a decal on the glass to make it cute.
 Well I snagged it, and although it had some dead lava and a crack in the glass lip I still found it alluring and later found out it was rare.